-A decision in principle is provided after an advisor has completed an initial fact find.
-A fact-find is carried out to establish the buyer’s borrowing needs.
-This also helps the advisor in finding the right lender based on the buyer’s circumstances.
+An agreement in principle is provided after an advisor has completed an initial fact find.
+A fact-find is carried out to establish a buyer’s borrowing needs.
+This also helps the advisor to find the right lender based on the buyer’s circumstances.

 If you’ve made an offer on a property and require a decision in principle, speak to an advisor.
-A decision in principle can typically be made in less than an hour.
-Often enough they can even be turned around within minutes.
-You can learn more about getting an online decision in principle here.
+A decision in principle can typically be made in less than an hour and sometimes, even within minutes.

-A full application is submitted once you’ve had an offer accepted on a property.
-Processing an application can take a little longer as it involves submitting your documents to the lender in addition to the property details.
+A complete application is submitted once you’ve had an offer accepted on a property.
+Processing an application can take a little longer as it involves submitting your documents to the lender along with the property details.

-Lenders will then make an assessment of your circumstances in relation to the property you wish to buy.
+Lenders will then assess your circumstances in relation to the property you wish to buy.
 Once the lender is satisfied with your circumstances, a mortgage survey will follow.

 How long does a mortgage survey take?

-The speed at which the survey is carried out largely depends on the:
+The speed at which a mortgage survey is done depends on the following:

 - Lender and their nominated surveyor

-- Volume of mortgages that the lender is involved with at that particular time
+- The volume of mortgages that the lender is involved with at that particular time

 - Access for the surveyor to carry out the mortgage survey